-A cat with fleas is usually itchy, and when he or she scratches oneself, infected flea dirt can lodge around his or her nails.
+A cat with fleas is usually itchy, and when they scratch themselves, infected flea dirt can lodge around their nails.
 If that cat scratches a person and breaks the skin, the bacteria can infiltrate the person’s body.
 People can also become infected from a cat bite or by allowing a cat to lick an open wound on their skin.

 Most cases of CSD in people aren’t serious.
 Those who are infected may experience headaches, fever and swollen lymph nodes near the bite or scratch.
 However, people with weakened immune systems may experience more serious complications affecting the heart, brain, eyes or other organs.

 CSD can be difficult to diagnose and may require a physical exam, blood tests and possibly a lymph node biopsy.
 In mild cases, most people recover without treatment, but more serious infections usually require antibiotics.

 MOST CATS SHOW NO SIGNS OF ILLNESS

 It’s hard to know if your family is at risk, because most cats infected with the bacteria show no signs at all.
 Others may show signs such as lethargy, loss of appetite, fever, vomiting, swollen lymph nodes or red eyes.

 Dogs can become infected with various types of the Bartonella bacteria through the bites of ticks, fleas or infected cats.
 They are more likely to show signs than cats, including fever, swollen lymph nodes, jaundice, lameness, weight loss and a bloody nose.
 It’s not known if dogs can transmit the bacteria to people.

 Infected dogs and cats are typically treated with a long course of antibiotics.